steventrinh123/CS151-ProjectH/README.md

 WASD for character movement
 Mouse for navigating through the screen
 Spacebar for jumping
-AS JK for rhythm game controls
+Arrow Key for rhythm game controls
+Space to speed up rhytm game